Kodsport/egoi23.se/competition/contest-rules.md

 electronic format (PDF).

-On each competition day, contestants will be given four tasks to solve in 5 hours.
-The tasks will be in random order, that is **tasks are not sorted by difficulty**.
+On each competition day, contestants will be given four tasks to solve in 5 hours. ~~The tasks will be in random order, that is tasks are not sorted by difficulty.~~
+<mark> The task will be <b>sorted by difficulty</b> as perceived by the scientific committee.
+Note that contestants might disagree with the order so we suggest that they <b>read all the problems</b>.
+Remember that hard problems can have easy subtasks.</mark>

 The Jury guarantees that there are C++17 solutions to every task which fit within the specified memory and time limits by a generous margin.
 It